dnovick-byte/pixel-mint/README.md

 - Home page
     - more interactivity, animations as you scroll
+    - need a smooth scroll as you scroll that brings you to next section
+    - Hero
+        - Might want to switch back to normal sizing for each section
     - More interesting hero
         - pixel colors background, interactive drawing rainbow colors?